 The quarterly inspection of the roadway and landscaping was conducted on March 22, 2017.
 There were two (2) locations on the RCMB bridge where apparent incidents that involved vehicles that may have been on fire.
 There are scorch marks on the pavement (one limited to the shoulder and one involving both the eastbound travel lane and the shoulder) with debris embedded in the pavement.
 There are also areas of spalled concrete; however, there is still cover over the reinforcing steel in the deck pavement.
 OCX is evaluating options to repair and restore the surface as well as obtain details on the incidents and the responsible parties.
 No details are available from law enforcement on potential responsible parties.
 The second quarterly inspection was completed on June 29, 2017.
+The third quarterly inspection was completed on October 10, 2017.
 The results of the landscape inspection are summarized in Segment 4 below.